About

 photo by Hannah Rosalie

-I am a researcher, writer, editor and organizer.
-Originally from Estonia, for the past 10 years I have lived in the Netherlands.
-I currently divide my time between Tallinn and Rotterdam.
-My research expertiese is related to contemporary and modern art, memory and trauma, practices of curating and narrating cultural difference.
+I am a researcher, writer, and curator based in Tallinn.
+My research expertise is related to contemporary and modern art, memory and trauma, museum histories, practices of curating and narrating cultural difference.

 Growing up in a family with origins in Estonia, Russia, Latvia and Poland has given me an appreciation of difference and consciousness of its workings in everyday life.
-I have studied art history and cultural theory in Estonia, Germany and Finland, before going to The Netherlands for my doctoral studies in cultural analysis.
+I have studied art history and cultural theory in Estonia, Germany and Finland, and gained a PhD in cultural analysis in The Netherlands.